qbead/qbeadWebsite/content/book/basics.md

 and then producing a color or a pattern of colors depending on the measurement.

-To produce a program capable of sending instructions to the hardware of the SpinWheel (e.g. the LEDs and motion sensor), our program require a few more lines:
+To produce a program capable of sending instructions to the hardware of the SpinWheel (e.g. the LEDs and motion sensor), our program requires a few more lines:

 ```c++
 // Include extra resources and commands